CALM WATER STORMS

 We are a professional public service, not for everyone, yet a service for everyone.
 A mission of duty and honour that’s instilled in our souls.

 Passion, skill, care, measured and weighed in raw life successes large and small.
-We dwell in afterthought, sometimes torment, of what could we have done better or done I make the right decision?
+We dwell in afterthought, sometimes torment, of what could we have done better or did we make the right decision?

 Sometimes we live with the weight that we can’t save them all.